mlubinsky/mlubinsky.github.com/scala/README.md

 - Java.io._: It is a package that imports every class in Scala for input-output resources.
 - PreDef: It offers type aliases for types that are used regularly used in Scala.
 These include Safe, Map, and the List constructors.

+### Future

+Scala Future is a monadic collection, which starts a background task.
+It is an object which holds the potential value or future value, which would be available after the task is completed.
+It also provides various operations to further chain the operations or to extract the value.
+Future also provide various call-back functions like onComplete, OnFailure, onSuccess to name a few, which makes Future a complete concurrent task class.
+The main and foremost difference between Scala’s Future and Java’s Future class is that the later does not provide promises/callbacks operations.